 Currently he works as a reporter and editor for The Black Sea www.theblacksea.eu – a platform launched in October 2013 for showcasing investigative reporting in the southeast European region.
 This site was nominated for the European Press Prize for Innovation in 2014, and has also published work nominated for the Investigation Prize in 2016 and 2017.

-Previously his work has appeared in the Independent on Sunday, Politico, Tagesspiegel, Ukraine Today, Design Week, the New Statesman, EU Observer, the Daily Express, Druglink magazine, Business Insider and The Diplomat – Bucharest.
-He has been reporting live for Deutsche Welle TV and BBC Radio Five’s ‘Up All Night’, and has been an expert interview in 2017 for the BBC and Al Jazeera on Romania and for Dutch TV documentary ‘Zembla’ on Donald Trump’s relationship with Kazakh oligarchs.
+Previously his work has appeared in the Independent on Sunday, Politico, Tagesspiegel, Ukraine Today, Design Week, the New Statesman, EU Observer, the Daily Express, Druglink magazine, Business Insider and Nieman Reports.
+He has been reporting live for Deutsche Welle TV, contributes as a guest correspondent to BBC Radio 5 ‘Up All Night’, and has been an expert interview in 2017 for the BBC and Al Jazeera on Romania and for Dutch TV documentary ‘Zembla’ on Donald Trump’s relationship with Kazakh oligarchs.

 His short fiction published includes The Happy Parents (Pulp.Net), Reindeer Salami (Wells Festival of Literature Prize 2011, shortlisted), The Joy Ultimatum (Hayward Gallery George Condo Prize, 2012 shortlisted), England Doesn’t Want You (Bristol Short Story Prize 2013, shortlisted and published in an anthology) and The Plait (Bristol Short Story Prize 2015, shortlisted, published in October 2015).
 He also writes satirical attacks for design magazine Jug and scripts for comic book series Great Snake.

 This site concentrates on examples of his work since 2008.